-Dwelling coverage (Coverage A) is the portion of your home insurance policy that covers the cost of rebuilding /repairing your home in the event that it is damaged or lost in a covered peril such as wind, hail, lightening or fire.
-Separate policies are needed for damages and losses caused by earthquake and flood insurance as these are not covered under standard home insurance policies.
+Dwelling coverage (sometimes called Coverage A) is the portion of your home insurance policy that pertains to the cost of rebuilding and repairing your home in the event that it is damaged or destroyed in a covered peril such as wind, hail, lightning, or fire.

-The amount of dwelling coverage that you should purchase should be enough to cover the cost of rebuilding your home in the event of a complete loss.
-Do not confuse this amount with the market value of your home, as the market value includes the value of your land.
-Remember that in the event of a disaster, your land will not be lost, only the buildings that stand on it.
+The amount of dwelling coverage that you purchase should equal the cost of rebuilding your home in the event of a complete loss.
+Do not confuse this amount with the market value of your home.
+The market value includes the value of your land.
+In the event of a disaster, you won’t lose your land, only the buildings that stand on it.
+The rebuilding cost, on the other hand, must account for local construction and materials costs.
 To determine the replacement value of your home, check out our Home Insurance Calculator.

 The amount of dwelling coverage you have also is important because it determines your limits for other types of coverage.
 The limit for your personal property coverage, for example, is factored as a percentage of your total dwelling coverage.
 Because of this, it is important that you determine your dwelling protection first.

 Other home insurance coverage included in a standard policy: